LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 When you have a cough, body aches, shortness of breath, headache, and fever with chills, and may have abdominal pain, diarrhea, nausea, and/or mental changes that a healthcare provider suspects may be due to an infection caused by Legionella

-A urine sample, a sputum sample, and/or respiratory secretions or other body fluids collected by a health practitioner
+A urine sample, a sputum sample, blood sample, and/or respiratory secretions or other body fluids collected by a healthcare practitioner

-Testing is performed to detect the presence of Legionella bacteria so as to identify the cause of a person's symptoms.
+Testing is performed to detect the presence of Legionella bacteria to identify the cause of a person's symptoms.
 Tests are primarily used to diagnose Legionnaires disease and distinguish it from other causes of pneumonia and/or other conditions that have similar symptoms.
-Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a health practitioner to identify it and initiate appropriate treatment with antibiotics.
-(See the "What is being tested?" section for more on Legionnaires disease and outbreaks.)
-Photo: Legionella pneumophilia, Source: CDC/ Janice Haney Carr
+Since Legionnaires disease can often require hospitalization and has a significant mortality rate, it is important for a healthcare practitioner to identify it and initiate appropriate treatment with antibiotics.

 Typically, one or more of the following tests may be ordered.
-According to the Centers for Disease Control and Prevention (CDC), a urine test for the Legionella antigen and Legionella culture of a respiratory sample are the preferred tests to diagnose Legionnaires disease.
+According to the Centers for Disease Control and Prevention (CDC), a urine test for the Legionella antigen and Legionella culture of a respiratory sample are the preferred tests to diagnose Legionnaires disease and are used to confirm cases showing typical clinical features of Legionellosis.

 Legionella testing may be ordered when a person has pneumonia or symptoms associated with pneumonia, especially when the person also has gastrointestinal symptoms such as diarrhea and/or nausea and mental changes such as confusion.